The Saint departs

 Getting off to a great start in front of a new Kop

 1928 - Two debutants scored in our 3-0 defeat of Bury at Anfield, as the newly-roofed Kop was opened for the first match of the season.
-Billy Miller scored twice and Albert Whitehurst added the other.
+Forward Billy Miller scored his only two goals for the club as centre-forward Albert Whitehurst added the other.
 Centre-half David Davidson and left-half Jimmy McDougall also made their reds bows that day.
 This was the last time that two debutants struck in the same match until Craig Bellamy and Mark González repeated the feat against Maccabi Haifa in August 2006.

 2010 – Midfielder Alberto Aquilani returned to his native land to join Juventus on loan, after two goals in 28 reds outings.
 He notched twice in 34 games for the Old Lady that season.
 On the same day, young Hungarian forward Krisztián Németh joined Olympiacos for £1m after a successful loan spell in Greece with A.E.K Athens.
 He played just four League games for them, spending much of his time out on loan.